code-differently/code-differently-24-q4/lesson_00/chigazograham/README.md

 * I prefer to give and receive feedback through email
 * During weekdays I try to check my email every hour from 9am to 9pm unless I am preoccupied with more important work.
-* On weekends I usually check my emails three times a day from 9am to 3pm, once in the morning, at noon, and in the afternoon..
+* On weekends I usually check my emails three times a day from 9am to 3pm, once in the morning, at noon, and in the afternoon.

 ### Facts That Aren't Really Fun: